 Creating an Algorand address from a public key is not the only way.
 A valid address can also be produced from a compiled TEAL contract and through multisignature accounts.
 These accounts differ in how they authorize spends, but they look like any other account on Algorand.
 Read more about contract accounts in the Algorand Smart Contracts section.
 Multisignature accounts are described below.

 Two accounts carry special meaning on the Algorand blockchain.
 They are the FeeSink and the RewardsPool.
 The FeeSink is where all fees from transactions are sent.
 The FeeSink can only spend to the RewardsPool account.
-The RewardsPool holds the Algos that are distributed as rewards to Algorand accounts as defined by the protocol.
+The RewardsPool was first used to distribute rewards to balance holding accounts.
+Currently this account is not used.